alexissantos/Professionally-Homeless/content/05-gear.md

 ### Wash Bag

-Get a good washbag that can hold all of your toiletries.
+Get a good wash-bag that can hold all of your toiletries.
 Remember that any fluids or creams which you have may not exceed 100ml in volume, and all of the must fit together into a standard-sized airport zip-lock bag (Pro tip: whenever you’re at an airport and you see these bags being given away for free, grab 5.
 Many airports make you pay for them so it’s good to save some for later).
 I also picked up my own set of travel bottles so that I can carry a small quantity of cologne, shampoo, and shower gel in lightweight plastic bottles.
 It’s very hard to find “travel sized” stuff, so I find it’s better to have these re-usable bottles and just top them up whenever I can.
 I also have some very specific recommendations in this department which I’ll go into a little more detail with:

 ### Odabahn